Glow-in-the-dark/Solidity-playground/EtherJS_Foundry/DEFI-Stablecoins/README.md

 1. what are our invariants/properties?

-1. Some proper oracle use
+2. Some proper oracle use :white_check_mark: (via using the custom oraclelib we made to check if it is stale)
-1. write more test
+3. write more test
-1. Smart Contract Audit Preparations
+4. Smart Contract Audit Preparations